-The SSMEs were built by Pratt & Whitney Rocketdyne, a business unit of United Technologies.
+The SSMEs are built by Pratt & Whitney Rocketdyne, a business unit of United Technologies.
 Development of the engines began in the early 1970s, and the engines first flew in 1981.
-Since that time, the SSME remains the only reusable large rocket engine rated for human space flight in the world, with several having logged more than 20 missions.
-It is also the most efficient engine in the world, with an efficiency rating-or Isp-of 452.3 seconds.
+The SSME remains the only fully reusable large rocket engine rated for human space flight in the world, with several having logged more than 20 missions.
+It is also one of the most efficient engine in the world, with an efficiency rating-or specific impulse-in excess of 452 seconds.
+The SSME has undergone many enhancements since its original design.
+The latest Block II SSME, incorporating the advanced health management upgrade, has resulted in a four-fold improvement in engine safety.